zhibingao/zhibin.github.io/pages/publications.md

 downloaded for personal use only.
 Any other use requires prior permission of the author and the respective publisher.*

-1.Heat conduction and energy diffusion in momentum-conserving one-dimensional full-lattice ding-a-ling model222
+1. Heat conduction and energy diffusion in momentum-conserving one-dimensional full-lattice ding-a-ling model333

 2. Heat conduction and energy diffusion in momentum-conserving one-dimensional full-lattice ding-a-ling model